 If you are serious about scaling your MSP – you can’t really do it if you don’t confront the resource drain customer support puts on your business.

-Assuming you’ve seen the light and are ready to embrace outsourcing (read my post Fail to Scale if you need some more convincing) you better make sure you do it the right way with the right partner.
+Assuming you’ve seen the light and are ready to embrace outsourcing, you better make sure you do it the right way with the right partner.
 Of course, it would be disingenuous not to declare my obvious bias towards Benchmark 365 as the best choice for your outsourcing partner.
 But whomever you decide to go with here’s a few key pointers to help you get started.

 The first thing to do is make sure you are thinking like an entrepreneur looking to scale their business.
-I go into more detail in Fail to Scale but essentially it involves:
+Here's where to start: